dshadoff/PCE_HuBus_Projects/README.md

 slightly less than 1mm exists evenly.

-For attaching the header (and card edge connector), I clip the leads as close as possible to the board, so that no sharp edges remain after the soldering.
+For attaching the header (and card edge connector), I clip the leads as close as possible to the board **before soldering**, so that no sharp edges remain after the soldering.
 Ideally, the solder is level, but a gentle convex curve is acceptable.

 ## HuMem board